Chapter 5 Arrests by Age, Sex, and Race

 • 65 and older

-One way to use this data is to look at the age-crime curve of offending.
-The age-crime curve is a criminological finding that crime trends to grow in the early teenage years to peaking around age 18 before declining sharply.
-So essentially people commit crime as teenagers and then tend to fizzle out as they get older.
-Figure 5.3 shows this trend for male arrestees of rape in Philadelphia from 1974-2019, which is every year of data we have available.
+Figure 5.2 shows this trend for male arrestees of rape in Philadelphia from 1974-2023, which is every year of data we have available.
 A major problem with this figure is that some of the ages are for single years and some are for age categories.
-In the graph there were 748 arrests for rape for people aged 24.
-The next age is the category of aged 25-29 and there were 3,442 arrests for this age group.
-One way to address this is to assume that each age in the category has the same number of arrests, so dividing 3,442 by 5 gives us about 688 arrests per age.
+In the graph there were 793 arrests for rape for people aged 24.
+The next age is the category of aged 25-29 and there were 3,604 arrests for this age group.
+One way to address this is to assume that each age in the category has the same number of arrests, so dividing 3,604 by 5 gives us about 721 arrests per age.
 Assuming equal arrests by age, however, is not consistent with either the literature on the age-crime curve or the findings in this figure for previous ages, as the number of arrests by age is, overall, going down since age 18.
 So instead of assuming equality, would we assume that older ages have fewer arrests than younger ages (maybe taking the percent change from the previous years where we do have individual ages available)?
 This is a tricky question to answer and it makes these kinds of analyses really hard to do - and very imprecise since all of your assumptions will be wrong, though hopefully not too wrong.

-The total number of rapes by male arrestees reported by arrestee age in Philadelphia, 1974-2019.
+The total number of rapes by male arrestees reported by arrestee age in Philadelphia, 1974-2023.

-Figure 5.3: The total number of rapes by male arrestees reported by arrestee age in Philadelphia, 1974-2019.
+Figure 5.2: The total number of rapes by male arrestees reported by arrestee age in Philadelphia, 1974-2023.

-5.4.2 Race
+5.3.2 Race

-The data also breaks down the number of arrests for each crime by race, with the only included races being American Indian, Asian, Black, and White.
-This is further broken down into if the arrestee was an adult (18 years or older) or a juvenile (under 18).
 Whether the arrestee is Hispanic is in a separate (and nearly universally non-reported variable).
-Since the ethnicity variable is separate, and since the data is not at the arrestee-level unit, there’s no way to interact the race and ethnicity variables.
+Since the ethnicity variable is separate, and since the data is not at the arrestee-level unit, there is no way to interact the race and ethnicity variables.
 So, for example, there is no way to determine how many White-Hispanic or White-Non-Hispanic arrestees.
 Just total White arrestees and total Hispanic arrestees.

 As with race variables in other UCR datasets - and, really, any dataset - you should be cautious about using this variables since it is the officer’s perception of the arrestee’s race - though of course some arrests do have other data about the arrestee’s race such as what they tell the officer.
+In cases where the arrestee is carrying identification such as a driver’s license this variable is likely to be extremely well reported.
+However, we cannot tell from this data whether the race is based on something like a license or is merely the officer’s perception.50

 • American Indian